qlik-oss/core-website/docs/tutorials/scalability/overview.md

-# Monitoring and Scaling Recipe
+# Scaling Recipe

 These documents provide an overview of what drives performance and how to think about performance, scalability and monitoring.

-## General principles and scaling characteristics of QIX
+## General principles and scaling characteristics

 It is recommended to start by reading up on how the most resource intensive service (QIX) works, handles resource and what drives it.